 1. Meet the crew.
 If there's time before your flight, ask to meet the pilot of your plane.
 Alternatively, spend some time chatting with a flight attendant.
 Often, meeting the folks who hold your safety in their hands can make the plane seem like a friendlier environment and reassure you that that crew is knowledgeable and competent.

 2. Tune in.
-Bring your MP3 player and play some soothing music to help get you into a peaceful frame of mind.
+Bring an MP3 player, phone or tablet stocked with soothing music to help get you into a peaceful frame of mind.

 3. Remind yourself who's in charge.
 Many fearful fliers are bothered by their perceived lack of control since they have no influence over the safety or performance of the aircraft.
 Try to regain a little control by reminding yourself that you made the decision to fly, and that you can decide how you respond to the experience.

 4. Breathe.
 As anxiety increases, your breathing may get shallow -- but deep breathing is an instant stress reliever.
 Breathe slowly and deeply for a count of 5 or 10.

 5. Read or watch something fun.
 Pack a magazine or a good book to take your mind off what's happening.
 Order up a comedy on your plane's in-flight entertainment system, or pre-load a few of your favorite flicks onto your laptop.